• Menu

 Cutaway of a retention tank, used to increase contact time (click to enlarge)

 Since different contaminants require different CT values for complete disinfection, it’s important that you find the right amounts of disinfectant and contact time needed to adequately disinfect your water.
 Note that higher concentrations of disinfectants are required when contact time is shorter; for this reason, longer contact times are preferable.
+The effectiveness of disinfection can be significantly affected by factors such as water quality and the presence of organic matter.

 U.S. EPA CT VALUES (mg/L x min) for the Inactivation of Giardia Cysts with Ozone at Different Temperatures and pH from 6 to 9.
 Temperature °C (°F)